Keyword cannibalization is something to take seriously as it can potentially damage your rankings for multiple reasons.

 Use 301 redirects

 If you are facing keyword cannibalization, use 301 redirects to send the link juice and relevance to one single page.
 Identify all the pages with this problem and choose the best version.
-Use a 301 on every “duplicates” to the version you picked.
+Use a 301 on every “duplicate” to the version you picked.
 Your visitors will then land on the right version and Google will rank the most valuable page for a query.